 I have seen some of these big trees and can tell you, that when you stand beside one of them, you know beyond a doubt that the world still has giants living in it.
 When l was a boy, the coast was mostly covered by a splendid, vast rain forest of gigantic trees.
 Even though we have logged a large portion of this remarkable woodland, there are still large, thriving tracts of forest left.

-We have a number of large, and impressive tracts of forest on the B.C. coast, the great bear rain forest is one of them and if we can keep the government of the day away, we might just be able to keep from logging them away.
+We have a number of large, and impressive tracts of forest in the Pacific Northwest, the great bear rain forest is one of them and if we can keep the government of the day away, we might just be able to keep from being logged.

 Strathcona Park on Vancouver Island has many big trees that can be accessed.
 My favorite entryway is by crossing Buttle Lake from the Auger Point day-use site.
 You’ll find the trailhead at the outflow of Philips Creek, that takes you up to Marble Meadows.
 About halfway up, you’ll come onto a very large bench of land – there are the giants!
 The trees here are at least 20 meters apart, yet the canopy is luxurious, leafy & thick.
 The undergrowth is surprisingly sparse as if you’ve stepped back in time to before man first walked here.
 I always enjoy this spot!

 The Sayward Valley’s White River Park is another wonderful wilderness area, where elk, deer & black bear are commonly seen.
 There is some incredible fishing along the river that runs through it.
 There is a great trail that heads down to the river, and goes through some giant douglas firs, red cedars & spruce trees – a sight to behold!
 Cathedral Grove forest, on the Port Alberni road, offers easier, and more direct access.
 With its many trails and beautiful trees, it’s a marvelous place to explore.